hpi-schul-cloud/cui/README.md

 The Rasa NLU is responsible for the Natural Language Understanding of the chatbot.
 It receives an input (e.g. a sentence) from the user through the UI and predicts an intent of that sentence.
 The intent defines how the chatbot will react to a certain input.

 ### Rasa Core
 Rasa Core takes the output of the NLU (a structured input e.g. an intent) and decides on an action to perform on it.
-Actions can be several things: an API Call, an response in form of an utterance or just an input validation (read more [Actions](#actions)).
+Actions can be several things: an API Call, a response in form of an utterance or just an input validation (read more [Actions](#actions)).
 These actions are send back to the frontend as the bots response.

 ### Chat UI